justinfagnani/async-broadcaster/README.md

 What's needed to enable consumers to use async iterables is a way for producers to make async iterables that can be listened to by multiple listeners and correctly handle buffering, unsubscription, etc.

-This is any AsyncBroadcaster does.
+This is what AsyncBroadcaster does.

 AsyncBroadcaster takes a single async iterable and adapts it to allow multiple listeners.